 When multiple organizations use the same pseudonymization scheme, they can trade data and perform matching on the pseudonyms.
-However, this practice also allows the organizations to re-identify each other's shared datasets.
-As an alternative, organizations can participate in a private set intersection protocol, of which there are many in the cryptographic literature [78, 34, 69].
+This approach is sometimes called privacypreserving record linkage (PPRL).
+However, even when matching is probabilistic (as is the case with PPRL techniques that employ Bloom filters), this practice allows the organizations to re-identify each other's shared datasets.
+Some PPRL approaches perform record linkage within a secure data enclave to minimize the risk of unauthorized re-identification [111].
+As an alternative, organizations can participate in a private set intersection protocol, of which there are many in the cryptographic literature [102, 45, 89].